ultraflynn/node-bf3stats/README.md

 - Implement the signed functions
 - Handle the BF3Stats API being completely down
 - Implement some caching for when the API is running slowly or down
+- Provide a streaming interface over player and server data this enabling a client to listen for changes.